 In 2010, under the Obama administration, the DOE declared Yucca Mountain “unworkable” and the project was stopped.

-In 2018, President Trump signaled renewed support for Yucca Mountain with the White House pledging $120m of funding in its 2019 federal budget proposal to restart licensing procedures for the site.
+In 2017, President Trump signaled renewed support for Yucca Mountain with the White House pledging $120m of funding in its 2018 federal budget proposal to restart licensing procedures for the site, but it did not receive Congressional approval.